blues-lab/polipy/README.md

 * `polipy.Policy`: `Policy` object with the populated attribute.

 Raises:
-* `polipy.ParserException`: Raised if an error occured while extracting text from page source.
+* `polipy.ParserException`: Raised if an error occurred while extracting text from page source.

 #### save
 Saves the information contained in the `Policy` object.
 Parameters: